yp-edu/yp-edu.github.io/pages/_stories/my-phd.md

 > As discussed in the following section I think it is important to have sub-projects.
 It helps broaden your vision and can prevent your subject from driving you crazy.
 I am thus planning to keep working on chess models occasionally.
 >

 I thus, in collaboration with my supervisor, decided to write my proposal on "Interpretability for Multi-Agent Systems Safety", available [here](/assets/files/my-phd_proposal.pdf).
-At the time I also included related works on LLMs (both LLM interpretability and LLM-base Multi-Agent Systems), as I was familiar with the field.
-Yet now I only see it as a potential extension that I might only play around.
+At the time I also included related works on LLMs (both LLM interpretability and LLM-based Multi-Agent Systems), as I was familiar with the field.
+Yet, I now only see it as a potential extension that I might only play around.

 ### The Daily Basis